How to put on a Corporate Event in London

 Other licences include PRS for music and street collections.
 Speak to the venue to find out which licenses they hold and to get a sense as to what is likely to be required.
 You should also contact the local London borough council to find out more.

-You may also need to get permission from the land owner if you’re looking to put on an outdoor London event.
+You may also need to get permission from the landowner if you’re looking to put on an outdoor event in London.
 Public land is controlled through the relevant local authority and includes areas such as commons and parks.
-Contact the Parks and Green Spaces department to find out more.
+Contact the borough's parks and green spaces department to find out more.
 Private land must have permission granted by the private land owner.
 If it is difficult to track down the owner, try the Land Registry.

 Health and Safety

 When you invite attendees to a corporate event, you are responsible for their safety, potentially along with the land or property owner and any professional events agency that you have commissioned to deliver or co-deliver the event.
-Your duty of care extends to areas that include fire risk, food hygiene and welfare and it’s essential to carry out a risk assessment beforehand with your London venue contact.
+Your duty of care extends to areas that include fire risk, food hygiene, and welfare.
+You must carry out a risk assessment beforehand with your London venue contact.